 role in the lab: Postdoctoral Research Fellow (2018–2021)

-current: Assistant Professor, Institute of Health Sciences, Presidency University (Kolkata, India)
+next position: Assistant Professor, Institute of Health Sciences, Presidency University (Kolkata, India)

 Utpal’s efforts have helped the group venture into the secondary metabolites space.
 For his postdoctoral research, he worked on the monumental task of developing a computational pipeline that identifies, through metagenome mining, all verified microbiome biosynthetic gene clusters encoding for known secondary metabolites.
 His significant efforts while in the group are recognized in three middle-author publications.